Way to Win, Fan to Fun

 1981, Peter Williams was succeeded as head of the Jockey Club by Michael Sandberg, Chairman of the Hongkong and Shanghai Banking Corporation.

-This was the third time a head of ‘The Bank’ had been elected to this position.
+This was another time a head of ‘The Bank’ had been elected to this position.

-It is pleasant to be able to record that their syndicate horses have done well, with many many winners.
+It is pleasant to be able to record that their syndicate horses have done well.

 Many HKJC Chairmen and Stewards were HSBC Chairmen and Directors, some of them are: